AronnoDIU/Expense-Tracking-API/README.md

 ## API Endpoints

 ### Authentication Endpoints
-- `POST /api/v1/auth/register` - Register a new user
+- `POST /api/v1/auth/register` - Register a new user (passwords are encrypted before storage)
-- `POST /api/v1/auth/login` - Login a user
+- `POST /api/v1/auth/login` - Login a user (passwords are validated using `BCryptPasswordEncoder`)

 ### User Endpoints
 - `GET /api/v1/users` - Retrieve a list of all users
 - `GET /api/v1/users/{id}` - Retrieve a user by ID
-- `POST /api/v1/users` - Create a new user
+- `POST /api/v1/users` - Create a new user (passwords are encrypted before storage)
-- `PUT /api/v1/users/{id}` - Update a user by ID
+- `PUT /api/v1/users/{id}` - Update a user by ID (passwords are encrypted before storage)
 - `DELETE /api/v1/users/{id}` - Delete a user by ID

 ### Expense Endpoints